hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

-This is summary of the ideas I've found personally useful when attempting to run MCMC algorithms to sample from a distribution.
-The main use-cases I'm referring to are [survival curves](https://hilbert-spaess.github.io/STATS-survival-curves/) and inference on neural network models.
+I've found a lot of good resources motivating MCMC methods, and describing the relevant algorithms, chiefly Gibbs sampling, Metropolis sampling, and Hybrid Monte-Carlo.
+When attempting to actually apply these tools, I've come across a few tricks and concepts that weren't clearly signposted in the literature.
+(The specific problems that required the use of MCMC were [survival curves](https://hilbert-spaess.github.io/STATS-survival-curves/) problems and full parameter inference of neural network models).

 ## Motivation and intuition

 Assume we have a distribution over a high-dimensional vector of parameters $\theta$.
-We want to get some decent samples of $\theta
+We want to get some decent independent samples of $\theta$.

 ## Chains-within-chains